Updated on 2025/04/01

 PubMed

-8. BRCA1 haploinsufficiency impairs iron metabolism to promote chrysotile-induced mesothelioma via ferroptosis resistance Reviewed
+12. BRCA1 haploinsufficiency impairs iron metabolism to promote chrysotile‐induced mesothelioma via ferroptosis‐resistance Reviewed International journal Open Access

 More details

 Malignant mesothelioma (MM) is still a social burden associated with asbestos exposure.
 Local iron accumulation thereby represents the major pathogenesis, followed by oxidative DNA strand breaks and genomic alterations in the mesothelium.
-BRCA1 is a critical component of homologous recombination repair directed to DNA double-stranded breaks, whereas BRCA1 germline mutation is an established risk for breast/ovarian cancer, its role in MM development remains to be elucidated.
-Murine Brca1 mutant models so far have not reproduced human phenotypes.
+BRCA1 is a critical component of homologous recombination repair directed to DNA double-strand breaks.
+Whereas BRCA1 germline mutation is an established risk for breast/ovarian cancer, its role in MM development remains to be elucidated.
+Murine Brca1 mutant models thus far have not reproduced human phenotypes.
 However, a rat Brca1 mutant model (Mut; L63X/+) recently reproduced them at least partially.
 Here we describe the differential induction of MM in Brca1 mutant rats by intraperitoneal injection of chrysotile or crocidolite.
-Only Mut males injected with chrysotile revealed a promotional effect on mesothelial carcinogenesis in comparison with wild-type and/or females, with all the MMs Brca1 haploinsufficient.
-Array-based comparative genomic hybridization of MMs disclosed a greater extent of chromosomal deletions in Brca1 mutants, including Cdkn2a/2b accompanied by Tfr2 amplification, in comparison with wild-type tumors.
-Mutant MMs indicated iron metabolism dysregulation, such as an increase in catalytic Fe(II) and Ki67-index as well as a decrease in Fe(III) and ferritin expression.
-Simultaneously, mutant MMs revealed ferroptosis resistance by upregulation of Slc7A11 and Gpx4.
-At an early carcinogenic stage of 4 weeks, induced Brca1 expression in mesothelial cells was significantly suppressed in chrysotile/Mut in comparison with crocidolite/Mut, whereas significant preference to iron with a decrease in Fe(III) has been already established.
+Only Mut males injected with chrysotile revealed a promotional effect on mesothelial carcinogenesis in comparison to wild-type and/or females, with all the MMs Brca1-haploinsufficient.
+Array-based comparative genomic hybridization of MMs disclosed a greater extent of chromosomal deletions in Brca1 mutants, including Cdkn2a/2b accompanied by Tfr2 amplification, in comparison to wild-type tumors.
+Mutant MMs indicated iron metabolism dysregulation, such as increase in catalytic Fe(II) and Ki67-index as well as decrease in Fe(III) and ferritin expression.
+Simultaneously, mutant MMs revealed ferroptosis-resistance by upregulation of Slc7A11 and Gpx4.
+At an early carcinogenic stage of 4 weeks, induced Brca1 expression in mesothelial cells was significantly suppressed in chrysotile/Mut in comparison to crocidolite/Mut whereas significant preference to iron with decrease in Fe(III) has been already established.
 In conclusion, chrysotile exposure can be a higher risk for MM in BRCA1 mutant males, considering the rat results.

 DOI: 10.1111/cas.15705